mmad4804/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Sync your Spotify account data
+- Look up and post any of your favorite songs
+- Discover in realtime what others have posted on the global feed
+- Easily add songs you like to your saved list
+- Songs in your list are persistently saved for every time you come back
+- Secure login over HTTPS

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Description here
+- **HTML** -
 - **CSS** - Description here
 - **React** - Description here
 - **Service** - Description here